-The Community is to channel half a million units of account (208,000 pounds) through the Red Cross to help Turkey's earthquake victims, Commissioner Lardinois told Parliament on Monday, December 13.
-Some 60,000 people in the Van region are struggling for survival in temperatures of minus 15 degrees Centigrade, and to make matters worse (according to a letter in The Times) most of the victims are Kurds who do not even speak Turkish, the official language.
+The Community is to channel 1⁄2 million units of account (£208,000) through the Red Cross to help Turkey's earthquake victims, Commissioner Lardinois told Parliament on Monday, December 13.
+Some 60,000 people in the Van region are struggling for survival in temperatures of -15 Centigrade; and to make matters worse (according to a letter in The Times) most of the victims are Kurds who do not even speak Turkish, the official language.